Dineshbaburs/EH_sem3_2025_Notes/1st Assignment/Report.md

            ┌────┴────┬─────┬─────┐
            │         │     │     │
        ┌──────┐ ┌──────┐ ┌──────┐
-       │Laptop│ │Phone │ │ Smart│
+       │💻Laptop│ │📱Phone │ │ 📺Smart│
        │ .10  │ │ .11  │ │  TV  │
        └──────┘ └──────┘ └──────┘
    Private IPs: 192.168.1.X
 ```

-📶 NAT is essential for enabling multiple devices to connect to the internet securely using one IP address.
+✨ NAT masks internal IP addresses, improving 🔐 security and saving 🌐 internet space.

 ---

 ## 🔍 ARP (Address Resolution Protocol)

-**📘 What it is:** A protocol used to find a device’s MAC address when its IP address is known.\
+**🔎 What it is:** A way for your computer to find the hardware address (MAC) of another device on the network.

-**🔄 Why it matters:** Enables direct device-to-device communication in a local network.
+**📡 Why it matters:** It’s like asking, “What’s the 🏠 house number for this name on the street?”

 ```
-Device A            Network            Device B
+💻 Device A            Network            Device B 🖥️
     |                   |                   |
     |-- Who has 192.168.1.20? --> Broadcast |
     |                   |                   |